tibetan-nlp/annodoc/index.md

 #### `arg1`

 The sole argument of a one-place predicate is marked `arg1`.

-Although they can occur with a variety of adpositional phrases, specifying source, destination, and so on, we classify the canonical use of verbs of motion as sole argument verbs.
+Although verbs of motion can occur with a variety of adpositional phrases, specifying source, destination, and so on, we classify their canonical use as sole argument verbs.
 Adpositional phrases should be linked to motion verbs as oblique modifiers rather than as arguments, using the [`obl`](http://universaldependencies.org/u/dep/obl.html) relation.
 In the following example, in addition to an `arg1`,